How to Get into the Harvard MBA Program (Ultimate Guide)

 Their paths vary.
 What do they have in common?

-They’ve each made a clear difference in their world and they’re not done.
+They’ve each made a clear difference in their world and it’s evident they will continue to do so.
 And that’s important, because the competition is real.
 HBS’s acceptance rate hovers around 10% or less each year.
 In a pool where almost everyone is impressive on paper, it’s the substance behind the résumé — the clarity, momentum, and leadership potential that truly sets people apart.

 What HBS looks for isn’t just potential in the abstract or worse, some grandiose promises about what you will do in the future.
-What they want to see is momentum, self-direction, and a pattern of being the person others turn to.
-They want to see you’ve earned trust, because you act when others hesitate, and because your motivation runs deeper than recognition or reward.
+What they want to see is momentum, self-direction, and a track record that lends credibility to any claims about your future impact.
+They want to see you’ve acted when it makes a difference and that your motivation runs deeper than recognition or reward.

 The successful candidates to HBS I work with are all ambitious, but not in a self-serving way.
 They’ve all been part of something bigger than themselves — in their company, in their community, or in their industry — and they see business education as the tool that will help them scale that impact further.

 They’ve shown potential for leadership.
-Not necessarily because they had a formal title but because people listened when they spoke, followed their lead, or trusted their judgment in moments that mattered.
+They haven’t always had a formal title but people have followed their lead or trusted their judgment in important moments.

 And most importantly, they’re people who think expansively about business, about the world, and about their place in it.